edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The code specifying the type of exchanged document.<br/>The code specifying the type of referenced document.<br/>A code specifying a type of acknowledgement document.<br/>The code specifying the type of this exchanged declaration.<br/>
+Comments: <br/>The code specifying the type of exchanged document.<br/>The code specifying the type of referenced document.<br/>The code specifying the type of this exchanged declaration.<br/>A code specifying a type of acknowledgement document.<br/>

 Domains: